 The portable units, which are marketed within many of the same venues as traditional grills, enable the Columbus, Ga.-based manufacturer to expand its distribution reach to include camping and sporting goods retailers.

-Folding furniture dates back to the early 1700s when British officers expected to maintain their standards of living as they set out for campaigns in Africa or India.
-Elegance under canvas continued to evolve in 18th and 19th century Britain.
+Folding furniture dates back to the early 1700s when British officers expected to maintain their standards of living

 "Our company began as a folding wood furniture company, known at the time as Telescope Cot Bed and Novelty Company," said Bill Vanderminden, executive vice president of Telescope Casual.
 "We began with cots and furnishings that folded to move."
 Telescope's early furniture also held a glimpse into the casual future.
 "In fact, within the telescoping cot (that was introduced over a century ago) are the workings used in today's popular style of bag-folding chairs," Vanderminden said.
 Portability plays a major part in Telescope's history and continues to star in many of its products.
 One product that was built for moving (and moving pictures) is Telescope's Director's Chair.
 "It grew in popularity when the movie industry began, and there was a need for a portable seat," Vanderminden said.